cboettig/labnotebook/_posts/2013-04-11-tutorial-on-likelihood-and-roc-methods-for-early-warning-signals.md

 ```

-We begin by loading the ibm_critical data provided by Drake & Griffen, (2010).
+We begin by loading the `ibm_critical` data provided in the package (from an individual-based model simulation of a critical transition).
 We plot the raw data to take a look at it.

 ```r